PEOs vary from one another but most offer a long list of services. Some of these services can be carved out and some cannot.

 Payroll is an example of a service that is mandatory in order to partner with a Professional Employer Organization (PEO).
 The reason for it is that the payroll is the needed staple that creates the co-employment relationship.

-Employee benefits are an example of services which are optional.
+Employee benefits are an example of services that are optional.

 PEO SERVICES – PAYROLL